kforsthoevel/rbenv-cookbook/README.md

 # rbenv cookbook

-Installs and manages your versions of Ruby and Gems in Chef with rbenv and ruby_build.
+Installs and manages your versions of Ruby and Gems in Chef with rbenv and ruby_build

 * [rbenv](https://github.com/sstephenson/rbenv)
 * [ruby_build](https://github.com/sstephenson/ruby-build)